About Us

 Ms. Brenda Wolff was elected to her first four-year term on the Montgomery County Board of Education (Board) on November 6, 2018; she is currently president of the Board and is a member of the Fiscal Management Committee.
 Brenda also represents the Board to the Maryland Association of Boards of Education’s (MABE) Federal Relations Network Committee and is the vice chair of MABE's Legislative Committee.
 Following the death of Patricia O'Neill, Brenda became the Board's representative on the Foundation Board of Directors, an ex-officio role that serves as the Foundation Vice Chair.

 Previously, she has served as the vice president of the Board and the chair of the Board’s Communication and Stakeholder Engagement.
-Ms. Wolff has served on various Montgomery County Public Schools’ (MCPS) committees, including the African American Student Achievement Group.
+Ms. Wolff has served on various Montgomery County Public Schools (MCPS) committees, including the African American Student Achievement Group.

 Brenda has had a multi-faceted career that championed equality, civil rights, and education.
 She was an attorney for the Equal Employment Opportunity Commission, and a Hearing Officer for the Massachusetts Public Utility Commission.
 During her 27-year tenure with the United States Department of Education serving in various positions, including as the Chief Regional Attorney in the Boston Office for Civil Rights and the Deputy Director and Acting Director in the Philadelphia Office for Civil Rights.
 She also served as the Director of the National Institute of Educational Governance, Finance, Policymaking and Management, and as the Acting Director of the National Institute on Education of At-Risk Students.
 She retired having served as the Program Manager for the National Assessment of Educational Progress.

-Brenda graduated from Smith College with a degree in mathematics, and a law degree from Suffolk University Law School.
+Brenda graduated from Smith College with a degree in mathematics and a law degree from Suffolk University Law School.
 She is married with two adult children.

 Paul Leleck CPA, Treasurer

-Building Hope Paul Leleck
+Building Hope

 Paul Leleck is the Chief Financial Officer for Building Hope.
 In that role, he manages the organization’s finances and underwrites financial assistance to public charter schools.
 He also works with client schools on their accounting and budgeting through Building Hope Services.
 Paul is a certified public accountant with over 35 years of accounting, finance, business and management experience.
 He has assisted development stage companies and has served as a partner in a Big 4 accounting firm.